LOUDO56/PyMacroRecord/TUTORIAL.md

 ### Delay
 To add a delay between repeats, go to `Options` -> `Playback` -> `Delay` and you can set the delay in seconds.

+### Understanding Playback options
+The settings "For", "Interval", and "Repeat" in the user settings control how the macro playback is repeated.
+Here's a detailed explanation of each:
+* For: This setting specifies the total duration (in seconds) for which the macro should be repeated.
+For example, if you set "For" to 3600, the macro will be repeated for one hour.
+* Interval: This setting specifies the interval (in seconds) between each repetition of the macro.
+For example, if you set "Interval" to 600, the macro will be repeated every 10 minutes.
+* Repeat: This setting specifies the number of times the macro should be repeated.
+For example, if you set "Repeat" to 5, the macro will be repeated 5 times.

+To schedule the playback to run every 24 hours, you can set the "Interval" to 86400 seconds (24 hours) and "Repeat" to a high number or leave it as 0 if you want it to run indefinitely.
+The "For" setting can be set to 0 if you don't want to limit the total duration.

 ### Selecting what to record
 To change your preferences from what being recorded, go to `Options` -> `Recordings` and you will see 3 options with checkmarks.